emmanueltouzery/projectpad2/README.md

 The command-line application loads all commands, servers, and files of interest, and displays them in a flat list, that you filter by typing and navigate using arrow keys.
 The application can execute commands, log you on ssh servers, edit configuration files, tail log files or fetch them, and so on.

+Here is the display of ppcli after startup, showing a list of possible actions (the action themselves are described in the last column):

 ![CLI1](https://raw.githubusercontent.com/wiki/emmanueltouzery/projectpad2/pics/cli1.svg)

-In this second screenshot, the user typed 'sra fail' and therefore filtered the rows to display only only application servers (SRA) and matched 'fail' on the line, which matched the failover server.
+And in the next screenshot, the user typed 'sra fail' and therefore filtered the rows to display only only application servers (SRA) and matched 'fail' on the line, which matched the failover server.
 Normally you would type keywords (part of the project name, of the environment, of the item type), until the list is filtered to contain a few or a single element, at which you point you can just press enter to run the command.

 ![CLI2](https://raw.githubusercontent.com/wiki/emmanueltouzery/projectpad2/pics/cli2.svg)